The Judybats: Post-Sire era

 Heiskell, Noe and Jenkins, along with guitarist Reed Pendleton, pursued a new musical direction under the name Doubters Club, an informal reconfiguration of the Judybats.
 They released the album Fleur de Lisa independently in 1996, after being dropped from a development deal with Sire.
+Wayne Bledsoe of the Knoxville News Sentinel observed that the band eschewed the "slightly folky" sound of the JudyBats for "hard-edged tunes that beg the listener to dance", and while he felt the band's hooks were "less obvious than the 'Bats at their best", he strongly praised Heiskell's voice and lyrics.

-Heiskell later claimed that, following the release of the album, "Dave and Paul moved off to Nashville, hiding from me the fact that they had started another band on the side, taking all of the equipment with them."
+At this time, Noe and Jenkins formed a second band, Opposable Thumbs, with another Knoxville musician, Todd Steed of Smokin' Dave and the Premo Dopes.
+Heiskell later claimed that "Dave and Paul moved off to Nashville, hiding from me the fact that they had started another band on the side, taking all of the equipment with them."

 After the Doubters Club dissolved, Heiskell seriously considered quitting the music industry, while Pendleton encouraged him to stay the course, with the pair eventually creating a string of new songs, including "Break My Heart", "Shine", "You're Too Much", "Full Forward Angel", "Always", "Love Will Out" and "California".
 Moving forward, Heiskell and Pendleton formed the band Shoho, Jeff's nickname for local "scenesters" that often attended the band's shows.
 The lineup consisted of Heiskell on vocals and Pendleton on guitar, joined by local bassist Rob Bell and a set of twin brothers: guitarist/fiddle player Doug Hairrell and drummer Mike Hairrell.
 Early band sessions were held in a remote log cabin south of Knoxville, where the new lineup developed a guitar-heavy sound with Britpop influences.
 Upon the insistence of new manager SuperFrank, the band settled on resurrecting the name Judybats for the project.
 This incarnation of the band issued one album, Judybats '00, in 2000, and released a cover of Paul McCartney's "Love in Song" for the 2001 McCartney tribute album Listen to What the Man Said.
 "Break My Heart" was also included in Oxford Americans annual Southern Music issue.

 In 2005, another configuration of Judybats performed at the Northalsted Market Days festival in Chicago.

 In 2011, the Judybats '00 track "California" appeared on the compilation album Kat Vox: Celebrating 20 Years of Timmi-Kat Records.